 We have updated this guidance to reflect the changing nature of the scheme.
-This means that we have deleted information that related solely to the first version of the scheme.
+This means that we have removed information that related solely to the first version of the scheme and information that relates solely to previous months.

 We look at the above and more in further detail below.